MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 ## Player testing

 We recommend that you use players that support LL-HLS and configure the players appropriately for best results.
-You can see a demo of the live playback using Shaka player on the Azure Media Services [demo page](https://media.microsoft.com/en-us/live).

 We have tested with the latest version of the following players: